esno/xperia-xz1-compact/README.md

 ![android](https://c1.staticflickr.com/7/6021/5979551591_e61f575354_m_d.jpg "android")

 Build instructions to compile AOSP for Sony Xperia XZ1 Compact device.
-It requires `lxc` to setup a clean development environment.

 The Xperia XZ1 compact is based on the `yoshino` platform and also known as `lilac`.

 # development environment